Apr 4

 A note about client centered care.

-The whole premise behind person (client) centered care, is that you as a practitioner are maximizing your client's ability to shift, by involving them in their decisions around their lifestyle.
+This is also known as person centred care, The whole premise behind person (client) centered care, is that you as a practitioner are maximizing your client's ability to shift, by involving them in their decisions around their lifestyle.

 You are supporting your client's autonomy with client centered care.